loginom/admin-guide-l10n/data-en/server/remove.md

 # Loginom Server Removal

-To remove Loginom Server it is required to stop the *loginom* service and remove the application using one of the following methods:
+To remove the Loginom Server, it is required to stop the *loginom* service and remove the application using one of the following methods:

 * Use the "Programs and Features" window in Windows
 * Run the product installer, pressing the**"Remove"** button